-Comes in a heavy-duty and portable case, and all the proper tools you'll need to clean your guns.
+Comes in a heavy-duty and portable case and all the proper tools you'll need to clean your firearms.
 The ergonomic case even has extra designated space for your solvent and oil.

-The case does not include any labeling, which for those new to the sport, can make the task of cleaning more confusing than it needs to be.
+The case does not include any labeling, which for those new to the sport, can make the task more confusing than it needs to be.

 Quality tools for a very affordable price.
-All the necessary tools to keep your handguns maintained.
+All the tools required to keep your handguns maintained.
 A versatile set that's durable and easy to store.
 Great for beginners.

 Casing doesn't keep the tools securely in place while stored inside.
 This could result in broken or lost pieces.